ahimmelstoss/guide-me-php/README.md

 #GuideMe...
 ...is an app that I collaborated on at the Flatiron School, linked <a href="http://guideme.herokuapp.com/">here</a> (repo <a href="https://github.com/BuilderBears/snowball">here</a>).

-Here, I am rewriting it in PHP, using Slim, Doctrine ORM, and Savant templating.
+I am rewriting it in PHP, using Slim, Doctrine ORM, and Savant templating.

-#Composer
+###Composer

 installing composer into the home dir of the project:
 `curl -sS https://getcomposer.org/installer | php`